Admission to the European Politics and Society Joint Master Programme

 The Master’s thesis is an extended piece of original academic writing, which students deliver to complete their studies.
 The thesis must be well researched, focus on an original research question and/or hypothesis, employing research design appropriate to answer the research question/hypothesis and contain a critical analysis.

 The process of thesis production starts in the first semester of the MA EPS degree programme at Charles University, Prague, when students deliver the first proposal of their topic in the course Qualitative Methods in Social Sciences.
-Based on feedback received in that course, students adapt their thesis proposal in order to present it in January at the Barcelona Research Seminar.
+Based on feedback received in that course, students adapt their thesis proposal in order to present it in April or May at an online Research Seminar.
 During the second semester, students continue working up the MA thesis proposal as part of methodological courses at either Jagiellonian University in Krakow or Leiden University.

 Students then begin to write their thesis at the partner university where they are spending their final year.
 Students writing their thesis at Leiden will be allocated a supervisor at the end of semester two and begin working with their supervisor at the beginning of the final year in September.
 The thesis is to be largely the product of independent study.
 However, students are expected to avail themselves of the supervision process, to draft and submit chapters to their supervisor on a regular basis through the year in order to receive feedback and develop the work on the basis of that feedback.
 In January, students will again receive feedback from fellow students and EPS academics at the Barcelona Research Seminar.

 As the culmination of a two year Master’s programme in which students have received multiple rounds of feedback on their proposal and their research, expectations are that students will deliver a thesis that demonstrates excellent subject knowledge and understanding, as well as skills learned over the course of their programme, especially in respect of original research.